-INTERVIEWEE: And the annual penalty figures nationwide bounced around.
+- INTERVIEWER: Wow. - INTERVIEWEE: And the annual penalty figures nationwide bounced around.
 But they were very, very large.
-And the trade associations could make a big difference if they could knock out economic benefit as part of the civil penalty.
+And the trade associations could make a big difference if they could knock out economic benefit as part of the civil penalty. - INTERVIEWER: Right.

-INTERVIEWER: Right.
 Okay.
-Well let me ask you - you've already talked a little bit about with the Reagan administration?

-Bush Two, but let me ask you just a couple of questions on the Bush Two era.
-So how would you say - what was it like the first year of the Bush Two era?
+Well let me ask you you've already talked a little bit about Bush II, but let me ask you just a couple of questions on the Bush II era.
+So how would you say - what was it like the first year of the Bush II era?
 How did you notice the differences?
-Were there any parallels

-No, it wasn't nearly as bad.
+Were there any parallels with the Reagan administration? - INTERVIEWEE: No, it wasn't nearly as bad.
 I'm trying to think back.
 And I mean the bigger problems were in the Clean Air Act.
 That's where the industries that had supported Bush in the election were expecting some return on their investment.
 And the person the White House appointed to administer the Clean Air Act program in the agency was a real zealous anti-regulation kind of guy in certain areas.
 He did his best to undermine Clinton era enforcement actions against some of the dirtiest coal fired power plants in the United States a little background.
 Okay?